 City of Cleveland Seeks Applicant for Civilian Police Review Board Vacancy

-Thursday, June 9, 2022 – Cleveland, OH – As part of its ongoing commitment to the full implementation of Issue 24, the City of Cleveland is looking for a qualified applicant to fill a vacant seat on the Civilian Police Review Board.
-The selected applicant would be appointed to complete a four-year term that runs through December 20, 2025.
-The individual appointed to fill out the current term would also be eligible to apply for the new full four-year term that would begin in December 2025.
-The candidate for this vacant position must be a resident of the City of Cleveland at the time of the appointment.
+January 11, 2023 – Cleveland – The City of Cleveland is looking for a qualified applicant to fill a vacant seat on the Civilian Police Review Board.
+The selected applicant would be appointed to complete a four-year term that expires on February 1, 2024.
+The individual appointed to fill out the current term would also be eligible to apply for the new full four-year term that would begin in February 2024.
+The candidate for this vacant position must be a resident of the City of Cleveland at the time of appointment.

 The Civilian Police Review Board (CPRB) has the power to receive, cause investigation of, and recommend resolution of non-criminal complaints filed with it alleging misconduct by officers and non-sworn employees of the Cleveland Division of Police when such alleged misconduct is directed toward any person who is not a CDP employee.

 Investigations of alleged police misconduct are conducted by the Office of Professional Standards (OPS).
 The OPS reports directly to the CPRB, and the CPRB reviews the investigations completed by the OPS.
 Following an OPS investigation, the CPRB holds a public hearing and recommends an administrative resolution for each of the complaints.
 Applicants are encouraged to review City of Cleveland Charter Section 115, which governs the CPRB and OPS and which was significantly reformed following the passage of Issue 24 in 2021.